nvthielen81/Netware/build book/onenote.md

 Hallo, my name is Nadir Van Thielen
-I my studie of wonne wrok for a respectical companie Siemens Bisnis Service For 5 yeras i in counter difeceld problems.
+I my studie of wonne work for a respectical companie Siemens Bisnis Service For 5 yeras i in counter difeceld problems.
 And i was yest using the system that was in hand.
 And hered a farme work of a other companie novell